TheData-Guy/Apache_Hive/Hive Practice/Day 4/Readme.md

         select year_id, sum(sales) as total_sales from sales_order_data_orc group by year_id;

-## here only 1 map and 1 reduce task will get created
+## For Previous Operation Task  Hivw Engine will Use 1 Mapper and 1 Reducer.

         In order to change the average load for a reducer (in bytes):
           set hive.exec.reducers.bytes.per.reducer=<number>